epctex-support/ryanair-scraper/README.md

 ### Compute Unit Consumption

-The actor optimized to run in a very fast manner and scrape the flights in the most performant way.
+The actor is optimized to run in a very fast manner and scrape the flights in the most performant way.
 Therefore, it forefronts all flight result requests.
-If actor doesn't block very often it'll scrape 10 flights in 3 seconds with ~0.005-0.01 compute units.
+If the actor doesn't block very often it'll scrape 10 flights in 3 seconds with ~0.005-0.01 compute units.

 ### Ryanair Scraper Input example